Vibe Coding: A nova forma de criar software em 2026

 Challenges and limitations:

-- AI can introduce subtle bugs, especially in complex business logic.
+- AI can introduce subtle bugs, especially in complex business logic — always review before shipping.

 - Costs can add up with usage-based pricing on enterprise-scale projects.